HumanDynamics/openPDS-RegistryServer/README.md

     The Registry Server is a trustframework registry (includes users, roles etc..) and is also an OAuth 2.0 registry.

-* how do you get started / install / run it
+* how do you get started / installing in virtual environment and running locally

     >apt-get install python pip